 All application data are stored and processed inside the VPC.
 Data leaving the VPC are either encrypted to the authenticated & authorized client, or, in the case of external providers contain minimal & nonsensitive information (e.g. DOIs for unpaywall, search strings for PubMed).
+HTTP traffic is served over HTTPS (redirect required); email traffic (through AWS SES) is encrypted from application to sender (TSL), and sender to receiver (TSL).
 Within the VPC, communications between the database and all services are encrypted.